The Grand Indian Route Logo TGRI-logo

 Obviously, you’d want to know how to reach this heritage hoarder of a city.
 Take the road and embark on a super cool road trip to Hampi.
 Traveling to Hampi gets easy peasy squeezy owing to its strong road connection with every other town and city in Karnataka.

 To be frank, we’d suggest you hop behind wheels and take this up on the road.
 As a matter of fact, if you wish to travel by air, the nearest international airport is Kempegowda International Airport.
-Therefore, from Bengaluru, it is wise to cover the rest of the distance on road.
+Therefore, from Bengaluru, it is wise to cover the rest of the distance on the road.

 Happy travels!